 Justin Wall (Lama Karma) has been teaching since 2007, both as a facilitator of mindfulness and in more traditional contexts.
 He graduated with honors from Columbia University with degrees in English Literature and Religious Studies.

-He completed two three-year retreats in the Tibetan Buddhist tradition at Kagyu Thubten Choling Monastery under Lama Norlha Rinpoche and one six-month retreat at Shangpa Karma Ling under Lama Denys Rinpoche, including more than a month of dark retreat.
+He completed two three-year retreats in the Tibetan Buddhist tradition at Kagyu Thubten Choling Monastery under Lama Norlha Rinpoche and one six-month retreat at Shangpa Karma Ling under Lama Denys Rinpoche, including many periods of dark retreat.

 His other teachers include Tai Situ Rinpoche, Namkhai Norbu Rinpoche, Mingyur Rinpoche, and Dzongsar Khyentse Rinpoche.